smcgdub/MS4_In_Safe_Hands/testing.md

 * The results from the test were as follows:<br>

 **On all pages warning**
 * On all pages on th site the HTML checker highlights a warning saying an error saying there is a duplicate of the id "user-options" however this is incorrect and can be ignored.
 This item is showing in the My Account dropdown in the base.html file and also the mobile-top-header.html file.
 These are the same items however one of them is for the desktop and one is for the mobile.
 They both have the exact same functionality and are the same item.
-There is no effect on the functionality of the site and i have noted this here in the readme to note i am aware of it.
+There is no effect on the functionality of the site and i have noted this here in the readme to note i am aware of it.<br>

-1. Homepage (home/templates/home/index.html)
+**1. Homepage (home/templates/home/index.html)**
 * Apart from the warning message at the top of this section all the HTML passes with no errors.

-2. Products logged in and none logged in user (products/templates/products/products.html)
+**2. Products logged in and none logged in user(products/templates/products/products.html)**
 * Apart from the warning message at the top of this section all the HTML passes with no errors.

-3. Product details logged in and none logged in user (products/templates/products/product_details.html)
+**3. Product details logged in and none logged in user (products/templates/products/product_details.html)**
 * The warning message at the top of this section is on this page.
 There is also 1 other error displaying (Screenshot below) however this is incorrect.

 ![Image of product details page error](/media/readme_images/product_details_error_p.png)